-Read how ShipBob’s leadership team got buy-in on this goal setting initiative within their fulfillment centers here.
+Read how ShipBob’s leadership team got buy-in on this goal setting initiative within their fulfilment centres here.

 2. Improve the inventory management process

 Your inventory management process can play a key role in how accurately orders are picked.
-Issues with orders often stem from disorganized inventory and lack of stock control in your warehouse, or not having enough inventory in stock to fulfill orders.
+Issues with orders often stem from disorganised inventory and lack of stock control in your warehouse, or not having enough inventory in stock to fulfil orders.

-During the fulfillment process, most order processing errors occur during the picking and packing phases, so be sure to take the time to evaluate areas of improvement across your distribution centers to lower error rates.
+During the fulfilment process, most order processing errors occur during the picking and packing phases, so be sure to take the time to evaluate areas of improvement across your distribution centres to lower error rates.

-If you work with a team, get feedback on what can be improved, optimized, or even automated across fulfillment operations to reduce common errors, such as choosing the wrong color or size of a similar SKU.
+If you work with a team, get feedback on what can be improved, optimised, or even automated across fulfilment operations to reduce common errors, such as choosing the wrong colour or size of a similar SKU.

 - Are you using the right barcodes?